Publishing your research, part 1: Writing and submitting [webinar]

-The session will help you implement the best strategies at the point of writing and submitting your article for publication, including:
+Part one of this publishing your research series will help you implement the best strategies at the point of writing and submitting your article for publication, including:

-• tips and tools to structure your writing
+- tips and tools to structure your writing

-• avoiding mistakes when writing your research output
+- avoiding mistakes when writing your research output

-• reasons for on-the-desk rejections
+- reasons for on-the-desk rejections

-• how long you should wait for a response from a journal/publisher
+- how long you should wait for a response from a journal/publisher

-• what to do about peer review recommendations
+- what to do about peer review recommendations.

-Feedback from 2023 participants includes:
+Feedback from participants:

 “The session’s excellent structure enabled me to learn new ways of writing and submitting papers.”